Medical-IMDR/IMDR/README.md

 ├── DR ...
 ├── Glaucoma ...
 ```
-### Implementation
-Due to the server migration and permission issues, some components of the original pipeline were temporarily unavailable.
-We will continue to improve this repository and provide fully automated one-click training and evaluation scripts in future updates.

 ## 🧠 Training Overview
 Our method consists of two major components: **teacher model training** and **student model distillation**.